-My daughter is quite the little traveler.
+My daughter is quite a little traveler.
 She has a curious list of places she wants to visit and on that list was Niagara Falls in Canada.
 For some reason, the ginormous waterfalls were at the top of her list.
 And Canada itself seemed to be of interest to her.
 The maple syrup, the moose- just the culture.
 And this kid loves learning about new cultures.

-As usual, she researched fun facts about Canada and it’s famous Niagara Falls.
+As usual, she researched fun facts about Canada and its famous Niagara Falls.
 So, we decided to surprise her, pack up the car and make the trip.
 From New Jersey, it’s about a 6-8 hour car ride.
 It depends on how many stops you make.
 Surprisingly, we didn’t have to stop much.
 I guess as kids get older, the potty stops lessen which is a good thing.

 - DVD players and a good movie selection are a great way to kill time.

 - Coloring books and pencils or crossword puzzles keep little minds entertained.

 - Pack a blanket and pillow to keep little ones cozy.

 Since it was a last-minute trip, we were not so sure where to stay.
 I will tell you that the next time we visit, I will be sure to book the Sheraton which overlooks the falls and has an indoor waterpark.
 If you have kids, it will be worth it.
 We stayed about a five-minute drive from the falls at the Hampton Inn which was clean, included breakfast, and was decently priced.
 The hotel had a pool but it was outdoors and a bit cold because it was in the shade.